rails/rails/guides/source/routing.md

 Please note that this redirection is a 301 "Moved Permanently" redirect.
 Keep in mind that some web browsers or proxy servers will cache this type of redirect, making the old page inaccessible.

-In all of these cases, if you don't provide the leading host (+http://www.example.com+), Rails will take those details from the current request.
+In all of these cases, if you don't provide the leading host (`http://www.example.com`), Rails will take those details from the current request.

 ### Routing to Rack Applications

-Instead of a String, like +"posts#index"+, which corresponds to the +index+ action in the +PostsController+, you can specify any <a href="rails_on_rack.html">Rack application</a> as the endpoint for a matcher.
+Instead of a String, like `"posts#index"`, which corresponds to the `index` action in the `PostsController`, you can specify any <a href="rails_on_rack.html">Rack application</a> as the endpoint for a matcher.

 ```ruby
 match "/application.js" => Sprockets, :via => :all
 ```

-As long as +Sprockets+ responds to +call+ and returns a `[status, headers, body]`, the router won't know the difference between the Rack application and an action.
-This is an appropriate use of +:via => :all+, as you will want to allow your Rack application to handle all verbs as it considers appropriate.
+As long as `Sprockets` responds to `call` and returns a `[status, headers, body]`, the router won't know the difference between the Rack application and an action.
+This is an appropriate use of `:via => :all`, as you will want to allow your Rack application to handle all verbs as it considers appropriate.

-NOTE: For the curious, +"posts#index"+ actually expands out to +PostsController.action(:index)+, which returns a valid Rack application.
+NOTE: For the curious, `"posts#index"` actually expands out to `PostsController.action(:index)`, which returns a valid Rack application.

-### Using +root+
+### Using `root`

-You can specify what Rails should route +"/"+ to with the +root+ method:
+You can specify what Rails should route `"/"` to with the `root` method:

 ```ruby
 root :to => 'pages#main'
 root 'pages#main' # shortcut for the above
 ```

-You should put the +root+ route at the top of the file, because it is the most popular route and should be matched first.
-You also need to delete the +public/index.html+ file for the root route to take effect.
+You should put the `root` route at the top of the file, because it is the most popular route and should be matched first.
+You also need to delete the `public/index.html` file for the root route to take effect.

-NOTE: The +root+ route only routes +GET+ requests to the action.
+NOTE: The `root` route only routes `GET` requests to the action.

 ### Unicode character routes